 Visit us on Facebook.

 Volunteers of America is proud to partner with the Home Depot Foundation.
+The Home Depot Foundation has funded supportive projects for the veterans we serve in our Liberty Landing and Safe Haven facilities located in Fort Wayne, as well as veterans at our Brandon Hall facility located in Indianapolis.
 The Home Depot Foundation is committed to ensuring that every U.S. military veteran has a safe place to call home.
 Learn more by visiting The Home Depot Foundation.